 Bohm’s answer to the question Why are artists called to create? makes sense to me and provides me with comfort on what can otherwise be a scary, lonely, confusing, and frustrating journey.
 If I keep in mind that my art practice is a kind of spiritual practice, and trust that my preoccupation with creating beauty from my pain not only nourishes me, but can also nourish others, then I stay the course.
 I keep in mind that all my creative acts, and my mad hustle and bustle, move me towards wholeness and are therefore an integral part of my healing.

-Do you resonate with Bohm’s description of what drives artists to create?
+How do you resonate with Bohm’s description of what drives artists to create?

-How are you seeking wholeness in your artistic practice and healing journey?
+In what ways are you seeking wholeness in your artistic practice and healing journey?